C-sortable words as green mutation sequences: C-sortable words

 via a so-called APR-tilting (reflecting the source $1$ of $Q$).
-By \cite[Lemma~2.5]{R07}, $\v$ is $c_+$-sortable and hence the theorem holds for $(Q_+, c_+, \v)$ by inductive assumption.
+By \cite[Lemma~2.5]{R07}, $\v$ is $c_+$-sortable and hence the theorem holds for $(Q_+, c_+, \v)$ by the inductive assumption.
 Let $\v=\u s_j$, then the theorem also holds for $(Q, c, s_1 \u)$.
-Let $T=S_j^\w$ the $j$-th simple of $\h_{\w}$.
-Use the criterion in Corollary~\ref{cor:keller} for being a green mutation sequence, we know that
+Let $T=S_j^\w$ be the $j$-th simple of $\h_{\w}$ and thus $T[1]$ is the $j$-th simple of $\h_{s_1 \u}$.
+Using the criterion in Corollary~\ref{cor:keller} for being a green mutation sequence, we know that